-Interest expense increased \$10.8 million in fiscal 2016.
-A total of \$6.5 million of this increase was attributable to payments related to the issuance of new Revenue Bonds, as well as interest of \$4.8 million related to the cash-defeasance of certain Revenue Bonds during fiscal 2016.
+Interest expense for fiscal 2016 increased \$10.8 million from fiscal 2015.
+This increase was attributable to payments related to the issuance of new Revenue Bonds, as well as interest of \$4.8 million related to the cash-defeasance of certain Revenue Bonds during fiscal 2016.